warren30815/hey-chatgpt-explain-this/README.md

-# Hey ChatGPT Explain this
+# Hey ChatGPT Explain This

 A Chrome extension (manifest v3) that uses ChatGPT to explain highlighted text.